« Back To Practice Area List | Sort List By Firm Name

 Mediation

 Mediation can be a tremendously effective tool in resolving disputes without destroying business relationships.
 It allows parties to work toward a resolution out of the public eye (the courts) without spending large sums on legal expenses.
-Its precepts also ensure that a company will not become trapped in a settlement that it finds unacceptable (unlike an arbitration decision that goes against the company).
-But Hayford commented that “mediation only works when the parties employing it are willing to go all out in the attempt to achieve settlement,” and he warned that “the mediator must be selected carefully, with an eye toward the critical attributes of neutrality, subject matter and process expertise, and previous track record.”
-Finally, he noted that with mediation, there is a “lack of finality inherent in a voluntary, conciliation-based procedure.”
+Its precepts also ensure that a company will not become trapped in a settlement that it finds unacceptable (unlike an arbitration decision that can go against the company).
+Mediation only works when the parties employing it are willing to go all out in the attempt to achieve settlement.
+The mediator must be selected carefully, with an eye toward the critical attributes of neutrality, subject matter and process expertise.